 If a bulb is burned out, replace it to help avoid an accident.
 If the arrows don't go on at all when you signal a turn, check the fuses and check for burned-out bulbs.
-See "Fuses and Circuit Breakers" in the Index.
+See Fuses and Circuit Breakers on page 5-86.